kyma-project/telemetry-manager/docs/contributor/arch/007-log-pipeline-otlp-output.md

 ## Context

 Currently, `LogPipeline` is backed by FluentBit for log processing.
-However, we want transition to OTel Collector to consolidate logging, tracing, and metrics capabilities of the Telemetry module.
+However, we want to transition to OTel Collector to consolidate logging, tracing, and metrics capabilities of the Telemetry module.
 The challenge is to achieve this transition gradually without causing disruption.

 ## Decision